 Tip: How to collect e-commerce data using analytics.js?
 This technique sends data to Google Analytics from the browser.

 22. Server Errors and Site Maintenance

-Errors during checkout can be particularly upsetting to users.
-Prevent things that take down the entire site or from customers checking out.
+Errors during checkout can be particularly upsetting to users and keep them from checking out.
 Make information recovery easy for users.
-Offer to users alternative ways to complete their purchase (e.g. completing the order via phone).
+Offer users alternative ways to complete their purchase (e.g. completing the order via phone).
 Temporarily set storing the user’s input in a client-side database.

 What has been your experience with technical problems in e-commerce stores?
 How did you resolve them?